resampling-stats/resampling-with/source/preface_third.md

 methods.

 Lastly, we have extended Simon's explanation of Bayesian probability and inference.
-This is partly Bayesian methods have become so important in statistical inference, and partly because Simon's approach has such obvious application in explaining how and why Bayesian methods work.
+This is partly because Bayesian methods have become so important in statistical inference, and partly because Simon's approach has such obvious application in explaining how and why Bayesian methods work.